fabianmartins/alienattack.workshop/README.md

 arn:aws:cloudformation:<region>:<account>:stack/<YourEnvironmentName>/bc543b91-451f-33f9-442a-02e473ddfb1a
 ~~~

 You should see a section called Outputs.
 Copy those outputs and paste them into a text editor.
-You will need these outputs for later in the workshop.
+You will need it later in the workshop.

 The synthesize command will have also created two S3 buckets named YOUR_ENVIRONMENT_NAME.app and YOUR_ENVIRONMENT_NAME.raw.
 Visit the Amazon S3 Console to see.